Bug report #16836

 Some feedback from the issuer to the question by Nyall at the end of his reply would be appreciated.

-#6 Updated by Patrick Dunford about 7 years ago
+#6 Updated by Patrick Dunford over 7 years ago

 Hey, I'd love to spend some time looking at this, the problem is at the moment, my computer keeps running out of memory due to issue #17119.